Animal psychopathology: Thin sow syndrome

-Thin sow syndrome (TSS) is a behavior observed in stalled sows that is similar to AA where some sows after early pregnancy are extremely active, eat little, and waste away, resulting very often in death.
+Thin sow syndrome (TSS) is a behavior observed in stalled sows that is similar to AA, where some sows after early pregnancy are extremely active, eat little, and waste away, resulting very often in death.
 They experience emaciation, hypothermia, a depraved appetite, restlessness, and hyperactivity.
 The syndrome may mainly be related to social and environmental stressors.
 Stress in stalled sows is often perceived as the consequence of the restraint of animals that happens in intensive production units.
-The sows that experience the most restraining conditions are those lactating or pregnant as they have very little room to move around because they are kept in barred gestation crates or tethered for the 16 weeks of pregnancy which prevents natural and social behaviors.
-However, increased movement and freedom is also stressful for adult sows, which is usually the case after weaning.
-When placed into groups they fight vigorously, with one dominant sow emerging that eats voraciously.
-It is also likely that two subordinate sows make up part of the group who actively avoid competitive feeding situations and are bullied by the dominant sow.
-Affected sows have poor appetite but often show pica, excessive water intake (polydipsia) and are anemic.
+The sows that experience the most restraining conditions are those lactating or pregnant, as they have very little room to move around because they are kept in barred gestation crates or tethered for the 16 weeks of pregnancy, which prevents natural and social behaviors.
+However, increased movement and freedom are also stressful for adult sows, which is usually the case after weaning.
+When placed into groups, they fight vigorously, with one dominant sow emerging that eats voraciously.
+It is also likely that two subordinate sows make up part of the group that actively avoid competitive feeding situations and are bullied by the dominant sow.
+Affected sows have poor appetite but often show pica, excessive water intake (polydipsia), and are anemic.

 Studies on the effects of overcrowding were conducted in the 1940s by placing pregnant Norway rats in a room with plenty of water and food and observing the population growth.
 The population reached a number of individuals and did not grow thereafter; overcrowding produced stress and psychopathologies.
 Even though there was plenty of water and food, the rats stopped eating and reproducing.

 Similar effects have also been observed in dense populations of beetles.
 When overcrowding occurs, female beetles destroy their eggs and turn cannibalistic, eating each other.
-Male beetles lose interest in the females and although there is plenty of water and food, there is no population growth.
+Male beetles lose interest in the females, and although there is plenty of water and food, there is no population growth.
 Similar effects have been observed in overcrowded situations in jack rabbits and deer.